w3f/Grants-Program/applications/CryptoIndus.md

 Caos, Full Stack Developer，Dapp development public chain related tool library R&D experience, worked as ASCH chain application engineer.Teaching assistant of the second phase of substrate course, and member of the hackathon Winning team.

-yang, Front-End Web Developer，and now engaged in front-end development of block chain Exchange.
+yang, Front-End Web Developer，and now engaged in front-end development of Top blockchain Exchange.

 ## Development Roadmap :nut_and_bolt: